ackrep-org/pyirk-core/docs/source/intro/example.md

 ## The parts

-Nice.
 We have our train and know that it is a mode of transportation.
 But what parts will we need to make one?
-The most basic thins would be a locomotive and at least one railroad car, lets get to it:
+A reasonable approach would be to let a train consist of a locomotive and at least one railroad car:
 ```{eval-rst}
 .. literalinclude:: trains.py
     :language: python
     :linenos:
     :lines: 24-34
 ```
-As we already have our trains item `I1` defined, we can directly add the relation `R5["is_part_of"]` in one call instead of instantiating the Item and then manually adding it like we did with `I2`, quite nice eh?
+As we already have our trains item `I1001` defined, we can directly add the relation `R5["is_part_of"]` in one call instead of instantiating the item and then manually adding it like we did with `I1002`.

 ## See what we did